Trail’D “Spare” Gas Tank – Install & Review

 Additional Spare Tire Mounted Fuel & Gas Tank

-The Trail’D “Spare” Tank is constructed from a heavy-duty, Linear Low-Density Polyethylene plastic which is FDA approved for storing drinking water, and as a bonus, 100% recyclable.
+The Trail’D “Spare” Tank is constructed from heavy-duty linear low-density polyethylene plastic, which is FDA-approved for storing drinking water and, as a bonus, is 100% recyclable.

-The tank has a 6-gallon capacity and four grab handles for easy carrying and hauling around.
-Its also equipped with a flexible filler neck and a well-sealed cap.
-The tank is about 29 inches in diameter and around 3 inches thick, keeping it low profile and making it easy to stack.
+The tank has a 6-gallon capacity and four grab handles for easy carrying and hauling.
+It’s also equipped with a flexible filler neck and a well-sealed cap.
+The tank is about 29 inches in diameter and around 3 inches thick, keeping it low profile and easy to stack.

-The wear tabs help to ensure a long life of abuse on the trail and the non-transparent black plastic provides UV protection and helps to prevent the growth of algae over extended periods of storage.
+The wear tabs help ensure a long life of abuse on the trail, and the non-transparent black plastic provides UV protection and helps prevent the growth of algae over extended periods of storage.

 Technically speaking, due to strict EPA regulations, this tank cannot be advertised for storing fuel.
 However, that’s not going to stop us.
-The intention behind the tank is clearly for storing a wide variety of liquids, including gas.
-Just know, you technically do so at your own risk.
+The intention behind the tank is clearly to store a wide variety of liquids, including gas.
+Just know that you technically do so at your own risk.

-As previously mentioned, you can stack up to three of the tanks to increase your storage capacity to the max and take advantage of the free space where your spare used to sit.
-Three tanks stacked on top of each other essentially takes up the same amount of room as the factor spare.
+As previously mentioned, you can stack up to three tanks to increase your storage capacity to the max and take advantage of the free space where your spare used to sit.
+Three tanks stacked on top of each other essentially take up the same amount of room as the factory spare.

-The empty tank itself weighs around 10 lbs.
-If you’re wondering, a 6-gallon tank, full of water, weighs around 60 lbs.
-A tank full of gas weighs around 48 lbs.
+The empty tank weighs around 10 lbs.
+In comparison, a 6-gallon tank full of water weighs around 60 lbs, and a tank full of gas weighs around 48 lbs.

 Use & Benefits